 Know Where Your Data Is

 Most businesses store their data all over the place.
 Some may not even know of every device or location important company data is stored on.
 Data can be stored in places such as the cloud, external hard drives, or employee computers, laptops, or smartphones.
 If you don’t know all of the places your data could be stored, it’s time to take an inventory.
 That way, if you do experience a data breach, you can more easily locate the vulnerability and keep the rest of your data safe.
+Try keeping everything organized by contacting this data preparation service.

 Not only do you have a responsibility to keep your data safe and your customers’ data safe, but you also have a responsibility to keep your employees’ data safe.
 Because the data you have stored on your employees, such as their social security number and payroll and banking information is so sensitive, a breach of that data could be catastrophic.
 Protect employee information by: